 PROVIDE A STURDY TRELLIS, ARBOR, OR FENCE where these heavy vines can train.

 SPACE the plants at least 8 feet apart.

 WATER THE PLANTS moderately after transplanting until they become established and also during fruiting.
 These drought-tolerant plants need little supplemental watering at other times.

 FERTILIZE lightly in March with a mild, low-nitrogen fertilizer after the plants are established.
 Too much nitrogen will cause excessive vine growth and very little fruit.

 PRUNE PLANTS from December to February and selectively during the summer.
 Pruning can be done in a variety of ways according to the structure on which they are grown.
-The resource list in this information sheet will help you on this subject.

 THE GOAL OF PRUNING is to enhance fruiting and promote the general health of the vine.
 Grapes are produced on the current season's lateral growth that comes from one year old canes.
 It is usually necessary to thin out some fruiting laterals to prevent over-cropping and to promote good air circulation.